Taxes on Selling Your House? Here’s a Plain-English Breakdown

 You purchased your home from someone

-This one might be obvious, but the price you paid for the house is your purchase price — including settlement or closing costs, your down payment and any debt assumed, according to Publication 530 from the IRS.
+This one might be obvious, but the price you paid for the house is your purchase price, including settlement or closing costs, your down payment and any debt assumed.

 You built your home

-(Note for those who purchased or built a home: The IRS doesn’t allow you to include the sales taxes as part of your cost basis if you choose to deduct those taxes as itemized deductions on Schedule A (Form 1040.)
+Note that if you purchased or built a home, the IRS doesn’t allow you to include the sales taxes as part of your cost basis if you choose to deduct those taxes as itemized deductions on Schedule A (Form 1040).

 You inherited your home